AI4Bharat/setu/format_guidelines.md

 ```

 - 1 jsonl will contain jsons of all folders for a given source.
+- For a given folder - `channel`.
+All the flags coming from human annotators should be here.
+- Also, recompute all the distribution statistics here.
+- A statistics object should be for analysis.
+- Also, have a human annotation object which contains certain flags like toxicity.
 - Naming Convention:
     - Suppose for crawl, we are crawling `AajTak"` website.
     - Name: `<source-name>_<dataset-type>_<website_name>.jsonl`